|

 The Menec 'Giant', which stands within 'Le Menec' alignment is believed

+to have been a part of an earlier construction phase.
 The next concentration starts again at Kermario 'The Place of the

 Dead', with the distinctive passage mound between alignments.
 Again the